 A loan is considered impaired when, based on current information and events, it is probable that the Company will be unable to collect all amounts due in accordance with the contractual terms of the loan agreement, including scheduled interest payments.
 Impaired loans, identified by classified loan grades (also know as risk rating), are removed from the collectively assessed population and added to the individually assessed population of loans.
 Within the individually assessed population, the Company determines whether loan repayment is expected from cash flow or from the liquidation of collateral.
 For individually assessed cash flow based repayment loans, the Company considers the net of the present value of estimated future cash flows using the original loan terms, including the original effective interest rate.
 Loans that experience insignificant payment delays and payment shortfalls are generally not individually evaluated.
 The Company considers the significance of payment delays on a case-by-case basis, taking into consideration the circumstances of the loan and borrower, including the length of delay, the reasons for the delay, the borrower's prior payment record, and the amount of the shortfall in relation to principal and interest owed.
 For individually assessed collateral based repayment loans, the Company estimates the net realizable value by evaluating the asset's present fair market value (supported by current independent appraisals or evaluations) less liquidation expenses associated with the asset's sale or disposal.
 Common liquidation expenses considered are commissions paid to brokers or auctioneers, property taxes, force-placed insurance premiums, legal fees, maintenance costs, and other care and preservation of collateral expenses.
 Within the strategic program loan portfolio, the Company has Held for Investment ("HFI") strategic programs that it considers active and inactive.
 Strategic programs are considered active when the Company is continuing to originate and retain vintages of loans with the strategic program.
+Strategic programs are considered inactive when the Company is no longer originating and retaining vintages of loans with the strategic program.
 For the inactive HFI strategic programs there may still be outstanding loan balances from previously originated vintages; however, those loan balances decrease month-over-month through a combination of prepayment, charge-off, and regular amortization.
 For the active HFI strategic programs, the Company evaluates impairment collectively on a vintage basis employing a high-water vintage methodology.
 For the inactive HFI strategic programs, the Company evaluates impairment collectively by calculating blended loss rates comparing the actual loan tapes against portfolio level data provided by the inactive HFI strategic programs.